 Dear Mom of a High School Senior,

-If you’re feeling the need to spoil your child a little this year — a need to go out of your way to help them and hang out with them and do sweet things for them a little more than usual — I’m here to tell you to go for it.
-This year will go by quickly, and you will not regret making it all (or at least largely) about your child.
+If you’re feeling the need to spoil your child a little this year — a need to go out of your way to help them, hang out with them, and do sweet things for them a little more than usual — I’m here to tell you to go for it.
+This year will go by quickly, and you will not regret making it all (or at least primarily) about your child.

-When my oldest child, Jack, was a high school senior a few years ago, his younger siblings often referred to it as “The Year of Jackie.”
+When my oldest child, Jack, was a high school senior a few years ago, his younger siblings often called it “The Year of Jackie.”
 I did not deny it, and I did not apologize.

-Actually, they were being a tad dramatic.
-None of my other children suffered from a lack of attention, affection or necessities.
+They were being a tad dramatic.
+None of my other children suffered from a lack of attention, affection, or necessities.
 But there was something distinctly Jack-centered about that year.
 When I baked cookies, it was usually Jack’s favorite kind.
 I made a lot of his favorite meals and bought more of his favorite snacks.
 I doted on him — not really more than the others, but more than this independent, oldest child of mine had let me dote on him in years.
 I guess we both knew that things were going to change.
-I guess we both wanted to make the most of that last year.
+I think we both wanted to make the most of that last year.

-I was also frantic to get in last-minute parenting tips, advice and instructions — anything that I was afraid we had somehow missed over the years.
+I was also frantic to get in last-minute parenting tips, advice, and instructions — anything I was afraid we had somehow missed over the years.

 Did he know how to use an ATM?
-Did he know the importance of looking people in the eye?
+Did he see the importance of looking people in the eye?
 Of going to church even when he was too tired?
-Of reading good books, changing out his toothbrush regularly and calling his grandparents?
+Of reading good books, changing his toothbrush regularly, and calling his grandparents?

-From major life lessons to minor housekeeping, I felt compelled to teach and instruct him in everything I could think of.
+From significant life lessons to minor housekeeping, I felt compelled to teach and instruct him in everything I could think of.
 It wasn’t easy holding back, but I did my best.
-I wanted him to be ready to leave home, but I didn’t want to send him bolting out the door.
+I wanted him to be ready to leave home, but I wouldn’t say I wanted to send him bolting out the door.

 During The Year of Jackie, I hugged him tighter and more often, and he let me.
-I lingered with him at the table after dinner and delighted in even the most causal conversations.
-I tried not to hover, but I did soak in as much Jack time as I could.
+I lingered with him after dinner and delighted in even the most casual conversations.
+I tried not to hover, but I soaked in as much Jack time as possible.

 Still, no matter how I doted and helped and lingered, time did not slow down.
 Senior year flew by.
 But it was a great year.
-Now we have The Weekend of Jackie from time to time, and the other kids don’t complain too much.
+Now we have The Weekend of Jackie occasionally, and the other kids don’t complain too much.
 They miss him too.

 Maybe my other kids’ last years will be a little easier.
-I know now that graduation, though it does change things, really isn’t the end.
+Though graduation does change things, I know now that graduation isn’t the end.
 They are still my kids.
 They still need me.
 And they do come home.
-After all, I bake an amazing pecan pie.
+After all, I bake a fantastic pecan pie.